drissamri/beautiful-jekyll/_posts/2015-09-15-continuous-deployment-on-bluemix-with-travisci.md

 Jekyll build will make sure that my site is generated under `./_site`, so the following step is to run `htmlproof` on the generated site.
 If you have any broken links on your site, the build will fail and tell you which links you need to fix.
 Since the build will fail, the deployment step will not be executed.

-There two optimalizations you can do to speed up the build.
+There are two optimalizations you can do to speed up the build.
 One is to use the Travis CI [caching mechanism](http://docs.travis-ci.com/user/caching/) to store your dependencies.
 This can be done by adding `cache: bundler
 ` to your `.travis.yml`.
 The other is to set an environment variable `NOKOGIRI_USE_SYSTEM_LIBRARIES` to `TRUE`.
 This is mentioned in the html-proofer [GitHub](https://github.com/gjtorikian/html-proofer) and in the Jekyll [documentation](https://jekyllrb.com/docs/continuous-integration/).

 ## Learn more ##